 - Regulations, Ordinances, and Guidelines.

 - Special Studies and Planning Efforts.

 - Education and Outreach Efforts.

 - Basic Stormwater Management Program Implementation.

 - Conservation Land Acquisition.

 - OSTDS Conversion.

-- Wastewater System Upgrade and Improved Management and Infrastructure Management, Maintenance, and Repair.
+- Wastewater System Upgrade and Improved Management and Infrastructure

+Management, Maintenance, and Repair.

-Projects are identified that address each of the nitrogen source categories evaluated in the NSILT (summarized in Table ES1).
-Project details are listed in Chapter 4 and Table C-1 and Table C-2 in Appendix C. Projects identified for agricultural sources are in addition to the required commodity specific BMPs.
-Table ES2 summarizes the nitrogen loading reduction achieved by these projects.
+Projects are identified that address each of the nitrogen source categories evaluated in the NSILT (summarized in Table ES-1).
+Project details are listed in Chapter 4 and Table C-1 and Table C-2 in Appendix C. Projects identified for agricultural sources are in addition to the required commodity-specific BMPs.
+Table ES-2 summarizes the nitrogen loading reduction achieved by these projects.
 Loading reductions were calculated based on the nitrogen load to the land surface and not the UFA.

-The greatest number of projects were contributed by Marion County, Ocala, The Villages, and Florida Department of Transportation (FDOT).
+Projects categorized as planned or conceptual are priorities for future funding as needed and implementation through the BMAP.
+Marion County, Ocala, The Villages, and Florida Department of Transportation (FDOT) contributed the greatest number of projects.
 These entities cover a large part of the BMAP area or are located close to Silver Springs and Upper Silver River.

-The greatest number of activities and percent reductions of nitrogen loading from a source have been achieved for wastewater treatment facilities (WWTFs) (wastewater) and urban stormwater management (urban fertilizer).
+The highest number of activities and percent reductions of nitrogen loading from a source have been achieved for wastewater treatment facilities (WWTFs) (wastewater) and urban stormwater management (urban fertilizer).
 Most of that reduction has come from actions taken by larger facilities.
-About half of the wastewater loading generated by these facilities is reclaimed for reuse (Table ES2).
-Including reuse, wastewater projects achieve an 79.7% reduction in nitrogen loading.
-The following are examples of the type of activities undertaken by larger facilities to improve wastewater management.
-The city of Ocala is removing its oldest and poorest performing WWTF from operation (Project S091).
-Marion County Utilities has ceased the operation of a poorly performing facility close to the springs (Silver Spring Regional WWTF) and is improving effluent quality from other WWTFs (Projects S037 and S038).
-Since the NSILT was completed, five small WWTFs have been removed from service by connection to municipal utilities (Projects S109 and S036), and two larger WWTFs were removed from service.
+About half of the wastewater loading generated by these facilities is reclaimed for reuse (Table ES-2).
+Including reuse, wastewater projects achieve a 79.7% reduction in nitrogen loading.
+The following are examples of the type of activities undertaken by larger facilities to improve wastewater management:

+- The city of Ocala is removing its oldest and poorest performing WWTF from operation (Project S091). - Marion County Utilities has ceased the operation of a poorly performing facility close to the springs (Silver Spring Regional WWTF) and is improving effluent quality from other WWTFs (Projects S037 and S038).

+- Since the NSILT was completed, five small WWTFs have been removed from service by connection to municipal utilities (Projects S109 and S036), and two larger WWTFs were removed from service.

 The implementation of projects to improve stormwater management resulted in a 9.0% reduction in nitrogen loading from urban fertilizer.
 Stormwater managers agreed to include for credit only those structural BMP projects that were retrofits to better nitrogen removal technologies or located on soils that provided a net removal of nitrogen-largely poorly drained soils.
 The cessation of fertilizer use on state road rights-of-way by FDOT is one of the largest source reductions of urban fertilizer.
-Innovative technologies (the use of bioabsorptive media and wetlands) with higher nitrogen removal potential than traditional approaches will be used by Ocala and Marion County (Projects S088, S085, S086, S032, S030, and B028) to treat stormwater runoff and stormwater discharge to drainage wells.
+Innovative technologies (the use of bioabsorptive media and wetlands) with higher nitrogen removal potential than traditional approaches will be used by Ocala and Marion County (Projects S088, S085, S086, S123, S124, S032, S030, and B028) to treat stormwater runoff and stormwater discharge to drainage wells.

-TABLE ES1: SUMMARY OF PROJECTS
+TABLE ES-1: SUMMARY OF PROJECTS

-- = Empty ce - = Empty cell/no data

-SOURCE CATEGORY TOTAL NUMBER OF PROJECTS Planned Projects Conceptual Projects
+Source Category TOTAL NUMBER OF PROJECTS PLANNED PROJECTS CONCEPTUAL PROJECTS

 Urban Fertilizer (Urban Stormwater) 58 6 2

-Drainage Wells 3 3 -
+Drainage Wells 3 3 1

 Wastewater (WWTFs) 34 2 2

 Septic Systems 6 1 1

-Agriculture (not including BMPs) 7 3 -
+Agriculture (not including BMPs) 7 3 1

 Conservation Lands 14 1 1

-TABLE ES2: LOADING REDUCTIONS BY SOURCE CATEGORY
+TABLE ES-2: LOADING REDUCTIONS BY SOURCE CATEGORY